A freighter carrying nearly 3,000 cars catches fire in the North Sea and a crew member is killed

 The coast guard said in a statement that salvage companies and water authorities were “looking at the best ways to limit the damage as much as possible.”

-Authorities in Germany were also on alert, German news agency dpa reported.
+Authorities in nearby Germany were also on alert, German news agency dpa reported.
+They initially sent a tug, the Nordic, to the scene that helped cool the sides of the burning ship before later replacing it with another vessel.

-“We are monitoring the situation,” a spokesperson for the German sea disaster command in the northern city of Cuxhaven said, adding that it had offered support to the Dutch authorities.
-He said rescue ships and task forces were ready to help if needed, but that no decision had been made on whether to send them.

 Credit: AP